azizzmills/3013-ALG-Mills/Assignments/P03/readme.md

 ### Class : 3013 - Advanced Algorithms

 #### Description:
-Similar to the previous program [Predictive text](3013-Algorithms/Assignment/P03) The purpose of this program is to mimick an auto complete word search.
-This is done by recieving a character input and comparing it with words in a file.
-It then displays the output of the predicted words through a link list.
+The purpose of this program is to mimick an auto complete word search.
+This is done by recieving a character input and it is located in a trie tree node.
+The other characters in the word are then found in other trie nodes.
+For this example each node is filled with letters from A to Z. After a word is linked together in the tree, other words will be added.
+However the new word will be linked to other by the begining letters of other word the was previously added to the list.

 ### Files
 - [main.cpp](main.cpp)